Oladipupo-Erinle/US-SUPERSTORE/README.md

    •	Dropped the state field in the row side,

    •	Dropped the profit in the values field

+# Top 10 States by Profit

 ![](T10P.png)

+# Bottom 10 States by Profit

 ![ ](B10P.png)
 # Insight derived